stElmitchay/loggerheads/README.md

 # Daily Activity Tracker

-Automatically track your work and get AI-generated daily summaries.
-Built for macOS.
+Automatically track your work and get AI-generated daily summaries at the end of the work day.

 ## 🚀 Installation